 You sure can!
 These bowls are great for meal prep.
 Since it’s just the two of us at home, I’ll normally have a couple extra servings to enjoy lunches during the week.
 I just store the tzatziki separately.
 When I’m ready to eat, I just pop the orzo and lamb into the microwave, then top with the sauce and veggies.

-Wine Pairings for Mediterranean Lamb Bowls:
+Wine pairings for Greek Lamb Bowls

 - A light fruity red wine, such as Beaujolais, won’t overpower the fresh flavors in this dish